-The discount rate is the annualised yield at the 17 year point on the Merrill Lynch AA rated corporate bond curve which has been chosen to meet the requirements of IAS19 and with consideration of the duration of the Fund's liabilities.
+The discount rate is the annualised yield at the 17 year point on the Merrill Lynch AA-rated corporate bond yield curve which has been chosen to meet the requirements of IAS19 and with consideration of the duration of the Fund's liabilities.
 This is consistent with the approach used at the last accounting date.

-The RPI increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England, specifically the 17 year point on the BoE spot inflation curve.
+The Retail Prices Index (RPI) increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England (BoE), specifically the 17 year point on the BoE market implied inflation curve.
+The RPI assumption is therefore 3.1% p.a.
 This is consistent with the approach used at the last accounting date.

-This measure has historically overestimated future increases in the RPI and so, in the past, we have made a deduction of 0.25% to get the RPI assumption.
-However, the evidence for this in more recent periods is weaker and so we have made no such deduction at 31 March 2014.
-The RPI assumption is therefore 3.5%.
-As future pension increases are expected to be based on CPI rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% below RPI i.e. 2.7%.
+As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% p.a. below RPI i.e. 2.3% p.a.
 We believe that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods.

-Salary increases are then assumed to increase at 1.8% per annum above CPI in addition to a promotional scale.
-However, we have allowed for a short-term overlay from 31 March 2013 to 31 March 2015 for salaries to rise in line with CPI.
+Salaries are then assumed to increase at 1.8% p.a. above CPI in addition to a promotional scale.